 The same action needs to be taken for each assignment of this type.
 Thankfully, there is typically only a small amount of such code.

 2. Early object declarations are not supported (LateCall calls)

 Few people take advantage of this opportunity, because this incompatibility will not affect most VB6 projects.
 Nevertheless, it is necessary to remember about it.
-If you create copies of form objects (work with a form as a class), then you are probably familiar with these lines:
+If you create copies of form objects (work with a form as a class), then you are likely acquainted with these lines:

 Private Sub Form_Load() Dim oForm as New frmMain oForm.Show End Sub

 So, in this case, the name frmMain is inserted by the VB6 compiler directly into the code of the Form_Load function.
-The obfuscator does not decompile the code, only the data, so this insertion remains invisible.
-Result - the program will terminate with an error after obfuscation.
-Unfortunately, it is not possible to support such calls in DotFix NiceProtect due to the need to disassemble and then decompile the code of all program functions.
+The obfuscator doesn't decompile the code, only the data, so this insertion remains invisible.
+As a result, the program will terminate with an error after obfuscation.
+Unfortunately, it isn't possible to support such calls in DotFix NiceProtect due to the need to disassemble and then decompile the code of all program functions.
 The VB6 compiler supports two types of compilation: P-Code and Native Code.
-This means that the obfuscator to solve this problem must be able to decompile both P-Code and Native Code.
-Despite the fact that we have similar technologies, decompilation is an extremely slow process.
+This means that the obfuscator needs to be able to decompile both P-Code and Native Code.
+Despite having this technologies, decompilation is an extremely slow process.
 For large projects, decompiling the entire code can take over half an hour.
-And this is without a time spent on analyzing references to objects and their renaming.
-In view of this, for objective reasons, we decided not to use full decompilation and code analysis in DotFix NiceProtect, especially since this can only solve the problem within Visual Basic 5.0 / 6.0 and will not help in any way in obfuscating other languages.
+And this doesn't even account for the time spent analyzing references to objects and their renaming.
+Given these objective reasons, we decided not to use full decompilation and code analysis in DotFix NiceProtect, especially since this can only solve the problem within Visual Basic 5.0 / 6.0 and won't help in any way with obfuscating other languages.